 What is Discrimination in the Workplace?

-Discrimination occurs when an individual or groups are treated unfairly or unequally based on certain characteristics – including religion, ethnicity, sex, age, family status and sexual orientation.
+Discrimination in the workplace occurs when an individual or groups are treated unfairly or unequally based on certain characteristics – including religion, ethnicity, sex, age, family status and sexual orientation.
 Scenarios for workplace discrimination vary greatly and may include situations where individuals are denied the opportunity for employment or promotions, denied equal pay for equal work, denied entitlements such as overtime pay, or are harassed based on certain characteristics.
 To ensure fair treatment of all employees, certain characteristics have been protected to ensure that discrimination and harassment on the basis of these characteristics is illegal.
 This is referred to as the “prohibited grounds of discrimination”.

 Human Rights Legislation – Ontario & Federal Jurisdictions